sharkAndshark/OldNews/README.md

 # OldNews
-Crawl CNdaily news so that the Internet can record the absurdity, farce and magic in history
+Crawl daily news for  recording the absurdity, farce and magic in history